heroku/sf-functions-python/README.md

   --setdefaultusername
 ```

-This will make it so that when you run a Function, it will connect to and use the **PythonScratch** org.
+Now when you run a Function, it will connect to and use the **PythonScratch** org.

 ### Connect Your Compute Environment

-Login to Salesforce Functions with the same credentials you used to connect your Dev Hub org.
+Log in to Salesforce Functions with the same credentials you used to connect your Dev Hub org.

 ```sh
 sf login functions
 ```

-Then you will be able to create the compute environment and associate it with the **PythonScratch** org we created while
+Create the compute environment and associate it with the **PythonScratch** org we created while
 connecting your org.

 ```sh